Legal and Professional Standards Department - Vetting policy (P04)

 4.1.1 The vetting team comprises of 16 permanent full time equivalent staff, including the force vetting manager, vetting team leaders and vetting assistants.

 4.2.1 This policy has been assessed as medium risk.

 4.3.1.
-An Equality Impact Assessment has been carried out and shows the proposals in this policy would have no potential or actual differential impact on grounds of race, ethnicity, nationality, gender, transgender, disability, age, religion or belief or sexual orientation.
+An EIA has been carried out and shows the proposals in this policy would have no potential or actual differential impact on grounds of race, ethnicity, nationality, gender, transgender, disability, age, religion or belief or sexual orientation.